 In this study, two principles were applied for the first time to develop an optical sensor array: a specific type of aggregation-based fluorescence amplification and catalytic oxidation of carbocyanine dyes.
-In combination with chemometrics it was possible to discriminate nine medicinal compounds with 100% accuracy in water and 92% in the presence of turkey meat extract, including closely related species belonging to one and the same class (cephalosporins, phenothiazines, or penicillins).
+In combination with chemometrics it was possible to discriminate 9 medicinal compounds with 100% accuracy in water and 92% in the presence of turkey meat extract, including closely related species belonging to one and the same class (cephalosporins, phenothiazines or penicillins).
 These results confirm that the developed platform can be used as a powerful tool for the recognition of analytes of various nature.
 The designed sensing platform uses a simple protocol, does not involve biomolecules or complicated instrumentation.
 Photographic registration of the responses is more rapid than the spectral measurements using a fluorimeter and a spectrophotometer.
-The sensing systems are not specific to the particular compounds involved, which allows further broadening of the range of analytes by adjusting the nature of the dye, oxidizer, and metal ion catalyst.
+The sensing systems are not specific to the particular compounds involved, which allows further broadening the range of analytes by adjusting the nature of the dye, oxidizer and metal ion catalyst.

-Supplementary Materials: The following materials are available online at https://www.mdpi.com/ article/10.3390/chemosensors10020088/s1: Protocols for the syntheses of dyes 2-4 and spectral data; Figure S1.
-Scheme of the NIR visualizer; Figure S2.
-Effect of pH on the NIR fluorescence and visible images in the presence of carbocyanine dyes 2 and 3 and three model analytes; Figure S3.
-Kinetic curves for the redox system dye $4 - H_2O_2 - Cu^{2+}$ with three selected analytes for pH 3.6-10.4; Figure S4.
-Effect of the concentration of hydrogen peroxide and CuSO4 on the NIR fluorescence intensity of the reaction products; Figure S5.
-Images used for the data treatment obtained with nine analytes after oxidation of dye 4; Figure S6.
-Loadings plot for the first three principal components for the basic data set and circular factor diagrams.
+Supplementary Materials: The following materials are available online at www.mdpi.com/xxx/s1: Protocols for the syntheses of dyes 2-4 and spectral data; Scheme of the NIR visualizer; Effect of pH on the NIR fluorescence and visible images in the presence of carbocyanine dyes $\bf 2$ and $\bf 3$ and three model analytes; Kinetic curves for the redox system dye $\bf 4$ - H_2O_2 - Cu(2+) with three selected analytes for pH 3.6-10.4; Effect of the concentration of hydrogen peroxide and CuSO4 on the NIR fluorescence intensity of the reaction products; Images used for the data treatment obtained with 9 analytes after oxidation of dye $\bf 4$; Loadings plot for the basic data set and circular factor diagrams.

-Author Contributions: Conceptualization, M.K.B.; Methodology, T.A.P. and M.K.B.; Investigation, A.V.S., I.A.S. and I.A.D.; Writing-original draft preparation, A.V.S.; Writing-review and editing, M.K.B.; Supervision, M.K.B.; Funding acquisition, M.K.B.
+Author Contributions: Conceptualization, M.K.B.; methodology, T.A.P and M.K.B.; investigation, A.V.S., I.A.S., and I.A.D.; writing-original draft preparation, A.V.S.; writing-review and editing, M.K.B.; supervision, M.K.B.; funding acquisition, M.K.B.
 All authors have read and agreed to the published version of the manuscript.

-Funding: This research was supported by the Russian Science Foundation (grant no. 20-13-00330).
+Funding: This research was supported by the Russian Science Foundation (grant No 20-13-00330).

-Acknowledgments: The authors thank E.V.
-Skorobogatov for his help with calculations.
+Acknowledgments: The authors thank E.V.Skorobogatov for his help with calculations.